-Kuwait is a small Gulf country, so expats will find getting around relatively quick and easy.
+Getting around Kuwait is relatively quick and easy since the country is fairly small.
 That said, public transport in Kuwait is not well developed and consists of buses and taxis.
-The majority of residents buy or rent a car, or make use of taxis for short trips within Kuwait City.
+The majority of residents buy or rent a car or use taxis for short trips within Kuwait City.

 Driving in Kuwait